bsu-cs222-fall21-dll/Spotify-Snap/README.md

 ## Setup
 To run this project, clone this repository, and download the dependencies and plugins listed in build.gradle.
 To select a GUI version use do one of the following
-* Paste the following line into the program's build.gradle file to run one version of the gui
+* Paste the following line into the program's build.gradle file to run the GUI
 * mainClassName = 'view.gui.spotifySnapInterface'
-* Or replace 'view.gui.spotifySnapInterface' with 'GUI'

 ## Known Errors